logue/geojson-offset/README.md

 ## Usage

-Noted this function will **MUTE** the input geojson.
+Noted this function will **UPDATE** the input geojson.
 If there is a need to return a copy of original geojson, please let me know by openning an issue.

 `geojson-offset` supports all GeoJSON types: